bobbadshy/touchosc_shiva_preset_manager/README.md

 - Direct access load mode
 - Small collapsed mode (tap on heading)
 - Extended manager mode (for saving and loading)
-- Cut, copy-&-paste, or delete presets between preset slots through context menu.
+- Cut, copy and paste, or delete presets between preset slots through context menu.
   - The context menu is invoked when you long-tap (hold) on:
     - the selected preset no. display, or
     - any of the preset buttons in Direct access mode.